Wahyudi Hamisi

-Wahyudi Setiawan Hamisi (born 28 July 1997), is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Borneo.
+Wahyudi Setiawan Hamisi (born 28 July 1997) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persijap Jepara.

 Club career

-Borneo
+Borneo Samarinda

-He was signed for Borneo to play in Liga 1 for the 2017 season.
+He was signed for Borneo Samarinda to play in Liga 1 for the 2017 season.
 Hamisi made his first-team debut on 29 April 2017 in a match against Persegres Gresik United.
 On 6 August 2018, Hamisi scored his first goal for Borneo against Mitra Kukar in the 8th minute at the Batakan Stadium, Balikpapan.

+PSS Sleman

+Hamisi was signed for PSS Sleman to play in Liga 1 in the 2023–24 season.
+He made his debut on 1 July 2023 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.

+Persijap Jepara

+On 19 June 2025, Hamisi officially signed Persijap Jepara.